DarkEnergyProcessor/livesim2_async/README.md

 Live Simulator: 2
 =================

-Live Simulator: 2 (previously named DEPLS, pronounced **Deep Less**) is a Love Live!
-School Idol Festival Live Show Simulator written in Lua meant to be run under LOVE2D framework.
+Live Simulator: 2 (`DEPLS2`) is a Love Live!
+School Idol Festival Live Show Simulator written in Lua.

-You need LOVE2D v0.10.1 or above to run this live simulator.
+LOVE2D v0.10.1 or later is required to run this live simulator.

 How to run
 ==========